ibm-cloud-docs/cis/logpush.md

 Use the [Create a Logpush job](/apidocs/cis#create-logpush-job-v2) API to create a Logpush job when using IBM Cloud Logs or Cloud Object Storage.

-### Creating a Logpush job with the API using IBM Cloud Logs
+### Creating a Logpush job to send logs to IBM Cloud Logs
 {: #logpush-setup-cloud-logs-api}

 When creating a Logpush job, you cannot configure the fields or time format for the job (`logpull_options`).
-In addition, alerts will not be generated for alerting policies related to Logpush failures.
+If the logpull options are set the logpush will not work.
 {: note}

 To create a Logpush job with IBM Cloud Logs, follow these steps: